-- 7. The Application indicates one train per day is anticipated at this crossing, with no projection for additional trains within the next five years.
-The Application indicates the maximum speed of trains using the crossing is 25 miles per hour.
-The Application indicates the speed limit for vehicles traveling through the crossing is 50 miles per hour.
-The Application reports the most recent average daily traffic (ADT) study at the crossing, performed in 1985, accounted for 70 vehicles, 5 percent trucks, and 0 school buses.
-CPR states that no accident reports exist for this crossing. - 8.
-The Application describes the following proposed changes: The existing signal masts with crossing gates and flashers are to be removed.
-R15-1 retroreflective crossbuck signs will be installed with R1-2 YIELD signs and I-13 ENS signs on each retroreflective post.
-The existing W10-1 advance warning sign on the north approach will be removed.
-New W10-1 advance warning signs will be installed on the north approach and on the south approach, at a distance based on the 50 mph road speed limit.
-The Application states private funding by the railroad owner will cover the cost of signal removal and warning sign installation, estimated at \$5,000. - 9.
-The Application describes the nature and need for these changes as follows: 1 Missouri Pacific stopped running trains in 1999.
+9. The Application describes the nature and need for these changes as follows:1

+Missouri Pacific stopped running trains in 1999.
 They ran 10 trains per day, with some of the trains operating at night, at Timetable speed of 55 mph.
 The CPR will have one train per day, with timetable speed at this location of 25 mph.
-Revised traffic counts have been incorporated in the diagnostic review, and it has been determined that the crossing may be changed from Gates and Flashers to Passive Warning only with no reduction in terms of safety risk.
-The most recent AADT is from 1985 and is 70, 5% of which is truck traffic.
+Revised traffic counts have been incorporated in the diagnostic review.
+There are no new traffic counts since 1985.
+It has been determined that the crossing may be changed from Flashers to Passive Warning only with no reduction in terms of safety risk.
+The most recent AADT is from 1985 and is 170, 0% of which is truck traffic.
 ADT < 500 is classified as a low volume road.
 Vehicles utilizing this crossing are mostly local traffic and it would be beneficial to change to passive warning.
 Changing to passive warning will eliminate the risk of a gate or flasher malfunction and will reduce the amount of maintenance required for the crossing, therefore, it is most desirable to change to Passive Warning only.
-The local road is posted at 50 mph, and the crossing is located at CR 49, which has sufficient sight distance in all directions.
+The local road is posted at 30 mph, and the crossing is located at Main St, which has sufficient sight distance in all directions.